laurabaldassari/2019-500/slides/class06/README.md

 3. Julijana Conic "Length of survival in mitral valve repair for ischemic mitral regurgitation"
 4. Yousef Mustafa "Diabetes and Blood Pressure Status in NHANES 2015-16 Subjects"
 5. Laura Cremer "Is Marijuana a gateway drug?"
-6. Sebastian Garcia-Medina *Title coming soon*
+6. Sebastian Garcia-Medina "The influence of Marijuana consumption on sleeping habits"
 7. Brian Richardson "Topology of the stomach: The effects of tumor location on gastric cancer progression"
 8. Harry Persaud "Does fasting improve low-density lipoprotein and blood glucose?
 A re-analysis of de Toledo et al."
 9. Zhanwen Du "Effect of baseline diabetes on postoperative in hospital complications"